-But then we moved again to another part of the world, where I had to start it all over again.
+Then we moved again to another part of the world, where I had to start it all over again.
 Where I had to face again the problem of most beginners - no job without experience, and no experience without a job.
 Admittedly, I didn’t take the right path here - I decided to build up my expertise by finishing more courses.
 As a result, I am now the proud owner of more than 50 different

 useless certifications in Data Science, programming and data processing.

 Regrettably, all this did not help much in life, nor did it help me find a job in this field.
 In the end I had to go back to business, as my skills were quite in demand and I needed to provide for my family.